paulloy/msp4-brazen-mma/TESTING.md

  should be able to fix this error.
  - The payment_intent.succeeded webhook for my deployed website returns a 500 error.
 This error does not occur in the development version.
 This caused confirmation emails to not be sent to the user so I've added confirmation emails to [views.py](checkout/views.py).
 Confirmation emails will now be sent from Heroku.
 I have been unable to resolve this bug at this time.
+ - In flickity.js the variable flky is defined three times.
+I did this because when I added a carousel class to multiple carousels, only one carousel would work.
+Defining three carousel classes resolved this issue, however there is most likely a better fix.